 Information about the author(s) that may be relevant to the interpretation of the article may be listed here.
 This may include the authors’ affiliations, qualifications or other relevant background information.
 This section does not list any competing interests.

-Authors of the manuscript are responsible for the accuracy of references.
+The authors of the manuscript are responsible for the accuracy of references.

 All references in text, tables, and legends must be identified by consecutive Arabic numerals in square brackets, listed immediately before the closing punctuation mark.
 E.g. or [1, 2] or [1-4] or [1-4, 6] or [1, 2, 5-7] or [1, 4-5, 8, 11-16]